 However, most patients with sciatica can be treated without the need for further diagnostic imaging.

-The goal of treatment is to decrease pain and improve mobility, while restoring proper function so the condition does not reoccur.
-The techniques and treatments utilized will vary depending on the cause of your sciatica symptoms.
+The goal of chiropractic treatment is to decrease pain and improve mobility, while restoring proper function so the condition does not reoccur.
+The chiropractic techniques and physiotherapy treatments utilized will vary depending on the cause of your sciatica symptoms.
 A detailed evaluation will be performed to classify your condition and identify the best treatment approach to quickly relieve your pain.
 You will then be given specific exercises based on your exam findings to reduce pain and centralize or decrease the radiating pain into the leg.
 If your symptoms are resulting from a lumbar spine condition, treatment will focus on reducing irritation to the nerve root and improving joint and disc function in the low back.
 If your symptoms are stemming from piriformis syndrome, treatment will focus on proper hip mobility and establishing a muscle balance between the glute muscles and the deep external hip rotator muscle group (piriformis, gemelli, obturators, and quadratus femoris muscles).

 Treatment may include the following techniques: